markswinimer/ms-blog/src/sites/blog-site/blog-posts/index.md

 tags: ["dev", "Portfolio", "Boston"]

 excerpt: "My first run of creating a personal blog.
-Welcome to my journey that is a blog and I will be writing about blogs.
-I'll also be writing about why blogs are blogs and what this sentence means"
+Welcome to my journey that is a blog and I will be writing about blogs."

 ---